rjanapa/rjanapa/Scaling-mS-on-K8.md

 <img src="https://github.com/rjanapa/rjanapa/blob/main/horizontal-scaling-ms-k8.png" width="500" length="500">

+Figure 3: Horizontally scaling your cluster by increasing the number of VMs.

 Listing 2 shows an extract of Terraform code to add more VMs to our node pool.
 Back in listing 1, we had node_count set to 1, but here we have changed it to 6.
 Note that we reverted the vm_size field to the smaller size of Standard_B2ms.
 In this example, we increase the number of VMs, but not their size; although there is nothing stopping us from increasing both the number and the size of our VMs.

 Generally, though, we might prefer horizontal scaling because it is less expensive than vertical scaling.
 That’s because using many smaller VMs is cheaper than using fewer but bigger and higher-priced VMs.